 When processing, the incorporation of noisy data or outliers into the final gridded solution may result in a surface that is shoaler or deeper than the sea floor.
 This is to be avoided, as underestimating the depth of water will result in economic loss due to restrictions on the draught of vessels that can operate in the area and overestimating can result in dangers to vessels.
-Similarly, all 'gross' noise such as noise at the transducer face must be removed (Rejected) from the data as retention of this data may result in gross misinterpretation of the data by future users, and will create perception that the data has not adequately reviewed.
+Similarly, all 'gross' noise such as noise at the transducer face must be removed (rejected) from the data as retention of this data may result in gross misinterpretation of the data by future users, and will create perception that the data has not been adequately reviewed.

 Where the CUBE surface is honouring the seafloor correctly, outliers in relatively close proximity to the seafloor, need not be rejected from the full density (Level 2) data, however gross and systematic errors should be removed.
-Where outliers cause the CUBE surface to misrepresent the 'true' seafloor the Final Navigation surfaces will require editing using the methods described in Section 10.5 and 10.6.
+Where outliers cause the CUBE surface to misrepresent the 'true' seafloor the final navigation surfaces will require editing using the methods described in Section 10.5 and 10.6.
+Full density (Level 2) data should reflect the CUBE surface.